lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 `var/backendPipeline.groovy` file with `def call() {}` method.
 That's simple - our steps work this way.
 I assume you aware of the _scripting_ and _declarative_ pipeline difference.
 So most of the time it's recommended by the community to extract your pipeline as a *scripting* pipeline to be flexible in the things and feed it with params.
 But would that work with a *declarative* pipeline?

 Yes, it would.
-Because of the always-in-PoC-stage fame of Jenkins, community mostly remembers days when declarative pipeline wasn't more than a hack without much of support for parameters and actually extraction to a library.
+Because of the _always-in-PoC-stage_ fame of Jenkins, some declarative pipeline features that wasn't more than a hack without much of support for parameters and actually extraction to a library came unnoticed by the wide community.
-That changed quite for a while: https://www.jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/
+That was released quite for a while ago and now should be stable: https://www.jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/

 So back to the question - how to reuse the pipeline really and make it configurable?
 That are two different questions.